 Action steps: Status: Notes: Identify funding opportunities to support peer re-entry navigators for people exiting prison incarceration.
 Ongoing DOH OID will consider if there are opportunities to use braided funding (e.g., federal HIV funds) to support HCV re-entry navigators, similar to existing HIV re-entry navigators.
-The Opioid Settlements Funds may offer additional local and state funding opportunities for supporting people with reentry services.
+The Opioid Settlements Funds may offer additional local and state funding opportunities for supporting people with re- entry services.
 Work with HCA's Re-Entry Advisory Workgroup to examine opportunities for providing HCV case management to people exiting incarceration through resources provided by Medicaid MCOs.
-In process For more information on the Re-Entry Advisory Workgroup, visit this link.
+Ongoing For more information on the Re-Entry Advisory Workgroup, visit this link .
 In fall 2022, representatives from HCA and DOH presented the HCV elimination efforts to the Re-Entry Advisory Workgroup.
+Develop a hepatitis C online resource HUB for the public, providers, and populations who use drugs.
+In process DOH Capacity Building team will develop an online HCV resource hub which will include educational resources for the public and for health care provider resources (e.g., recommendations for screening and treatment overview, billing codes, clinical management tools) -- -- --

-7. Employ a multiagency approach to monitoring progress, and resource DOH to employ staff to analyze all state data and develop an annual HCV data report.
+G. Employ a multiagency approach to monitoring progress, and resource DOH to employ staff to analyze all state data and develop an annual HCV data report.